The author of this page knows from experience that not all house surveys are created equal, but that’s a story for another day.

 House Building Survey Cost

-For a three bedroom house, you can expect a house building survey to take half a day.
+For a three-bedroom house, you can expect a house building survey to take at least half a day.

-The cost of a house building survey is between £700-800 for a three bedroom house inc VAT
+The cost of a house building survey is around £900.00 for a three-bedroom house inc VAT.

 While we would never suggest you carry out a DIY survey instead of instructing a professional and registered surveyor, you can do some checks yourself to compliment any official survey: